awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 **Systems Manager service\-linked role**: We recommend that you use a Systems Manager service\-linked role in all other cases\.

-For more information about the Systems Manager service\-linked role, see [Service\-Linked Role Permissions for Systems Manager](using-service-linked-roles.md#slr-permissions)\.
+For more information about the Systems Manager service\-linked role, see [Using Service\-Linked Roles for Systems Manager](using-service-linked-roles.md)\.

 **Topics**
 + [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](#maintenance-window-tasks-service-role)